 How can I get help if I'm a victim of a crime?

 - The Victim Bill of Rights provides you with information about your rights.

-- Victim/Witness Information will help you locate programs.
+- Victim/Witness Services will help you locate programs.
 Each District Attorney’s office has a victim/witness assistance program that may be able to help you.